 - If you know that your pet is distressed by loud noises such as thunder, consult with your veterinarian before the holiday to help alleviate any fear or anxiety.

 - Never leave pets outside and unattended, even in a fenced yard or on a chain.
 Animals may panic, escape and get lost, or get injured by becoming entangled in their chain.

 - Ensure your pets are wearing identification so they can be returned if they do get lost.
-A microchip and a collar and ID tag are the best ways to secure your pet’s return in the event it runs away or becomes lost.
+A collar and ID tag are the best ways to secure your pet’s return in the event it runs away or becomes lost.

 Animal Humane Society offers a free public service to help reunite people with their lost pets.
 To post a lost or found pet on Animal Humane Society's Lost & Found Online Bulletin Board visit /lost/lost-and-found-pets.